Capital City: Riga

 Latvian education is compulsory for children from the age of 5.
-After graduating at 15, teenagers have the option to continue onto secondary education, vocational training or enter the workforce.
-The public education system is completely free for both Latvians and expats alike, as long as you pay the required social security contributions and have a residence permit.
+After graduating at 15, teenagers can continue on secondary education, vocational training or enter the workforce.
+The public education system is free for Latvians and expats alike, as long as you pay the required social security contributions and have a residence permit.

-That being said, most foreign families decide on enrolling their children at one of the international schools.
-The capital city, Riga, is home to several private schools which are on the pricey side considering local standards and you should expect to pay a registration fee, tuition and a capital fee – this is an annual contribution to the continued development of the school facilities.
+That being said, most foreign families decide to enrol their children at one of the international schools.
+The capital city, Riga, is home to several private schools, which are on the pricey side considering local standards, and you should expect to pay a registration fee, tuition and a capital fee – this is an annual contribution to the continued development of the school facilities.